joypauls/forecastiso/README.md

 ## For Students and Educators 📚

-Another, but not secondary, goal of this project is to provide a set of tools for those new to time series forecasting or machine learning in general.
-With many built-in utilities and a low barrier to entry, this package is a unique educational offering.
-It is also the author's opinion that getting more people thinking about energy consumption and the systems that serve us all will benefit everyone.
+Another goal of this project is to provide a set of tools for those new to time series forecasting or machine learning in general.
+With many built-in utilities and a low barrier to entry, this package is a unique educational offering, with an opportunity to get more people thinking about energy consumption and the systems that serve us all.

 ## Brief Background